We Live in Time: Plot

-Three years later Almut, now the head chef of her own higher-scale restaurant and having moved with her family to a small cottage and farm, again feels sharp pain in her abdomen.
-The cancer has returned to stage 3, so she would need to begin chemotherapy immediately before tumour removal surgery can be done, although there is no survival guarantee.
+Three years later the family are living in a small cottage and farm.
+Almut again feels sharp pain in her abdomen.
+The cancer has returned to stage 3, so she would need to begin chemotherapy immediately before tumour removal surgery, although there is no survival guarantee.
 Almut, hesitant to undergo treatment again, proposes living "six to eight amazing months" without any treatment, instead of spending her potential 12 months weak and unfit if the chemo is unsuccessful.
 They explain the situation to their young daughter, Ella.
-Tobias also proposes to Almut and she decides to undergo treatment.
+Tobias also proposes to Almut, and she accepts and decides to undergo treatment.

 Around the same time as her diagnosis, Almut is invited by her colleague Simon to participate in the prestigious cooking competition Bocuse d'Or.
-Despite her training conflicting with both her treatments and her wedding, she agrees to compete; Almut and her commis Jade win the UK selections, reaching the finals.
-These take place in Italy some months later, on the day of Almut and Tobias's proposed wedding ceremony.
-Then, Almut and Tobias find out the treatment has not shrunk her cancer.
-Almut secretly begins training for the Bocuse d'Or Finals.
-Upon finding out, Tobias angrily scolds her for secretly choosing the competition over focusing on her treatment, life and family.
-Almut responds she prefers her daughter remember her with pride as an accomplished chef who did not give up, rather than merely someone she watched fall ill and die.
-Accepting this, Tobias begrudgingly cancels their wedding and agrees Almut continue training for the finals.
+Despite her training conflicting with both her treatment and her wedding, she agrees to compete.
+Almut and her commis Jade win the UK contest, reaching the European finals, which is set to take place on their proposed wedding day.
+Almut secretly begins training for the Bocuse d'Or finals.

+Almut and Tobias find out the treatment has not shrunk her cancer.
+After failing to pick up their daughter from nursery school one day, Tobias asks Almut what she is doing and she responds that she has been training for the Bocuse d'Or.
+Tobias angrily scolds her for secretly choosing the competition over focusing on her treatment and family.
+Almut responds she prefers that her daughter will remember her with pride as an accomplished chef who did not give up, rather than merely someone she watched fall ill and die.
+Accepting this, Tobias begrudgingly cancels their wedding.

 In June in Italy, Tobias and Ella watch Almut cook in the Bocuse d'Or finals.
 Towards the competition's end, becoming weaker, she falters while plating the last dish.
 Jade takes control, and they successfully finish in time.
 Almut takes in the moment and then chooses to leave with Tobias and Ella.
-Afterwards she takes them all ice skating, something she could not bring herself to do before, as it brought back painful memories of her father.
+Afterwards she takes them ice skating, something she could not bring herself to do before, as it brought back painful memories of her father.

-Some time later, Tobias and Ella return home after visiting their chicken coop, alongside their new dog, which Almut and Tobias had got for Ella to help her cope with death.
+Some time later, Tobias and Ella return home after visiting their chicken coop, alongside their new dog, which Almut and Tobias had earlier spoken about getting to help Ella cope with death.
 Tobias then teaches her how to crack an egg, just like Almut.